Should Employers Hire Overqualified Employees?

 Task Crafting involves taking work and altering it so that the job becomes better.
 For example, you've hired an employee to prepare monthly reports from a database.
 The former employee doing this job put the information together by hand each month.

 An overqualified task crafter might say, “Hey, I could write some code and Excel would take the data and create the reports for me.”
 Who benefits?
+The business.

 Why do employees do this task crafting?
 Because they need to "maintain their positive self-image.”
 However, it's not that simple.
 Now that the reports are automated, has the report writer just worked herself out of a job?
 It's possible.